hamzahanafi11/corridor-game/README.md

 # corridor-game By Hamza Hanafi

-Building a simple corridor game, feel free to fork project or download it
+Building a simple corridor game.
+Feel free to contributes with me :)

 You can also do some pull requests